 In 2001 she was the recipient of a NSW Minister for Education and Training and Australian College of Education Quality Teaching Award.

 She is a trainer and assessor for CBD College in Sydney.
-She also holds the Diploma of Vocational Education and Training qualification (TAE50111) and the Diploma of Training Design and Development (TAE50211).
+She also holds the TAE40116 Certificate IV in Training and Assessment, TAE50111 Diploma of Vocational Education and Training qualification and TAE50211 Diploma of Training Design and Development.